AP-ECE-UT/AP-ECE-UT.github.io/docs/tutorials/03-top-down/01-dual-boot.md

 ---
-sidebar_position: 2
+sidebar_position: 6
 ---

-# مولتی فایل و میک فایل
+# Create a Blog Post

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...